Staying safe and well in our hospital

 While you are in hospital you must only take or use medicines that have been given to you by the hospital staff.

 While it might seem easier or helpful to handle your own medicines, this is how accidents can happen.
 Allowing us to manage your medicines during your stay helps us keep you safe.

 Please read this important information about using medicines safely in our hospital.

 When you are in our Hospital, please tell us if you are worried about a change in your condition.
 If you are a visitor and notice a change in the condition of the person who is sick and in our care, please also tell us.

 To share your concerns with us, please speak to a nurse or doctor and explain what you are worried about.
-If you remain worried, we have a phone number you can call from your own phone: 9382 2622, or from the Hospital bedside phone: extension number 22622.
+If you remain worried, we have a phone number you can call.
+Please ask our staff for the number you can call.

 You may see posters in our Hospital with this information on them.
 This is called our REACH program.